 The highest levels of the Confederate command structure exhibited distinct longevity and stability in post.
-The principles of seniority were was upheld and senior officers, once appointed, were rarely supplanted or removed.
-Those whose performance was questioned tended to emerge again in senior roles but in a different command or theatre.
-Despite accusations that his irascible nature tended to antagonise those directly subordinate to him, President Jefferson Davis actually showed great loyalty to his most senior appointees.
-In contrast, the Union military high command showed a much greater turnover and change in its structure and incumbents.
+The principles of seniority were upheld and senior officers, once appointed, were rarely supplanted or removed.
+Those whose performance was questioned tended to reappear in senior roles in a different command or theatre.
+Despite accusations that his irascible nature antagonised those directly subordinate to him, President Jefferson Davis showed great loyalty to his early appointees.

 “The Union military high command experienced a much more rapid change in its structure and turnover in its incumbents than the Confederates.
 As a result, from 1863 onwards the dynamic and energetic leadership team of the Union increasingly dominated its les flexible and stagnant opponent.”